nicolasriquet/GitDelver/README.md

 # GitDelver

-**GitDelver** is a Python tool for analyzing Git repositories in bulk and generating various datasets for research purposes.
+*GitDelver* is a Python tool for analyzing Git repositories in bulk and generating various datasets for research purposes.
 It processes all commits, modified files and modified methods, performs a set of analyses and then produces several datasets (CSV files).

+#### About the paper

+*GitDelver* has been developed for the needs of the following paper:

+*Riquet, N., Devroey, X., & Vanderose, B. (2022, May).
+GitDelver Enterprise Dataset (GDED): An Industrial Closed-source Dataset for Socio-Technical Research.
+In 19th International Conference on Mining Software Repositories (MSR'22), May 23-24, 2022, Pittsburgh, PA, USA.
+ACM Press.*

 ## Generated datasets

-**GitDelver** produces the following datasets *for each processed repository*.
+*GitDelver* produces the following datasets *for each processed repository*.
 In nominal cases, three datasets are generated for each repository.
 A fourth dataset may be generated on the rare occasion that a supported file could not be analyzed (this occurs for some obfuscated / uglified JavaScript files).

 ### commits_history